SDG 13: Climate action

 Climate action SDG

 In the context of its commitment to the United Nations Sustainable Development Goals, Iberdrola group focuses primarily on compliance with SDG 13, climate action, making an active, determined contribution to a sustainable, low-carbon future to fight against climate change.
-In this regard, we have set targets to reach carbon neutrality by 2030 for the emissions in our generation plants and own consumption, as well as in all our operations by 2040.
+In this regard, we have set targets to reach carbon neutrality by 2030 for carbon equivalent emissions of Scopes 1 and 2 and net zero carbon equivalent emissions by 2040 for all Scopes, including Scope 3 (expressed in CO2eq).

 SDG 13: Climate action - what is it and why is it so important?